Lincy-Zoho/TemplateRepositoryNew/README.md

-## 3. How to configure environment variables
+## 4. How to configure environment variables

 **Where these go:** repository **Settings → Secrets and variables → Actions → Variables**.

-These are repository variables, not secrets, and they are not environment-scoped.
+These are repository variables, not environment secrets, and they are not environment-scoped.

-### 3.1 Decide: post as a user or as a bot?
+### 4.1 Decide: post as a user or as a bot?

 Choose the mode based on who should appear as the sender of the notification: